NeoGeek88/Distributed-Storage-on-Ethereum/README.md

 ##### Connecting to the nodes:

 The Client software communicates with the nodes using HTTP requests.
-To connect to the nodes, the Client software requires the IP address and port number of each node.  (may need chunk id in the future?)
+To connect to the nodes, the Client software requires the IP address and port number of each node.

 To set up the Client software, follow these steps: